You can find the agendas and the recording for the Global Roundtable below

 10:20

-Fireside chat: From science to action: building resilience
+Fireside chat: From science to action: Building resilience (watch recording)

 • Jim Skea, Chair, Intergovernmental Panel on Climate Change (IPCC)